 After the 100 days or whenever your father-in-law is discharged, a facility will have to be found that can accommodate him.
 Fortunately for you, you can generally make the current nursing facility find and arrange for your father-in-laws admission to an appropriate facility.
 In response to reports of widespread neglect and abuse in nursing homes, Congress enacted legislation in 1987 requiring nursing homes participating in Medicare and Medicaid to comply with certain quality of care rules.
 This law, known as the Nursing Home Reform Act, says that nursing homes “must provide services and activities to attain or maintain the highest practicable physical, mental, and psychosocial well-being of each resident in accordance with a written plan of care.

 Pursuant to federal law, prior to involuntarily discharging a resident, a facility is required to have a “post-discharge plan of care that is developed with the participation of the resident and his or her family, which will assist the resident to adjust to his or her new living environment.”
 Generally, a transfer of a resident is permitted only “when adequate alternative placement is available.
 In order to determine whether “adequate alternative placement” is available, a facility must prepare a discharge plan before involuntarily discharging a resident.
 The discharge plan must take the resident’s medical needs into account.
 Further, any discharge plan must include involvement of the recipient, family or authorized representative in the placement process with recognition of their choices.
-In addition, the Nursing Home Reform Act requires that a nursing facility “must provide sufficient preparation and orientation to residents to ensure safe and orderly transfer or discharge from the facility.
+In addition, the Nursing Home Reform Act requires that a nursing facility “must provide sufficient preparation and orientation to residents to ensure safe and orderly transfer or discharge from the facility (Rehabilitative Care).

 Once an appropriate facility is found, a determination has to be made as how your father-in-law will pay for his care.
 If he does not have long term care insurance, and otherwise has insufficient assets, he can apply for Medicaid, which is a joint federal and state program which pays for long term care for people who cannot afford it themselves.
 I would strongly recommend that you get assistance in determining if your father-in-law qualifies for Medicaid as well as assistance in the actual application process.
 I would recommend you locate an Elder Law Attorney in your area, and then arrange a consultation with the Elder Law Attorney.